SAP/fundamental-styles/docs/pages/layouts/layout-grid.md

 <br/>

-##  Layout Grid with multi layers and rows
+##  Layout Grid with nesting and rows
-Add a `fd-layout-grid-row` class when using more than one row
+Add a `fd-layout-grid-row` class when using more than one row.
+Use the `fd-layout-grid--nested` modifier to have a div contain other grid columns.
 {% capture layout-grid-multi-level %}
 <div class="fd-layout-grid-container">
     <div class="fd-layout-grid-row">